qmk/qmk_firmware/docs/feature_rawhid.md

 }
 ```

-These two functions can receive and send respectively packets from and to the host with length `RAW_EPSIZE` bytes (32 on LUFA/ChibiOS/V-USB, 64 on ATSAM).
+These two functions send and receive packets of length `RAW_EPSIZE` bytes to and from the host (32 on LUFA/ChibiOS/V-USB, 64 on ATSAM).

 Make sure to flash raw enabled firmware before proceeding with working on the host side.